 - Where Can I Go to Find Technical Assistance for my Site?

 - What Additional Resources are Available on this Topic?

 - Ecosystem Services

 - Creating Pollinator Habitats as Part of an Ecological Revitalization Project

 - Land Revitalization Assistance

 - Glossary of Ecological Land Reuse Terms

 Communities are embracing urban agriculture and developing urban gardens on sites previously used for industrial and commercial purposes.
 In addition to the health benefits of gardening and fresh, local produce, a garden on formerly blighted land can become a new community asset with the potential to increase property values for adjacent properties, improve neighborhood aesthetics and grow social capital and community pride.

 When deciding to garden on a potentially contaminated site, communities are encouraged to test their soil for qualities such as pH and nutrient availability and also to determine the amount and types of contamination, as well as the risks associated with those contaminants.
 The possibility of contamination should not deter you from planning an urban garden.
 There are steps you can take to assess, address and reduce the risks associated with your site's prior use to ensure a safe and healthy garden area.

 This page provides information on the most common contaminants found in urban soils and links to resources to help communities start urban gardening projects on potentially contaminated properties.
-EPA also shares information about urban agriculture projects on potentially-contaminated properties at EPA's Brownfields Program Urban Agriculture & Improving Local, Sustainable Food Systems website.
+EPA also shares information about urban agriculture projects on potentially-contaminated properties at EPA's Brownfields Program Brownfields and Urban Agriculture: Interim Guidelines for Safe Gardening Practices.
 You can also download EPA's fact sheet addressing concerns about soil contamination and urban gardens.